Vaishal-Business/AvatarMotionSync/README.md

 - MediaPipe runs efficiently in real-time, ensuring low-latency tracking for smooth avatar animations.
 - **Ready Player Me** provides customizable avatars that can be integrated into various applications.
 You can select or create your avatar and then use the provided URL to load it into the project.

-## Contributions

-We welcome contributions!
-Feel free to open issues, submit pull requests, or suggest new features.
-If you encounter any bugs or have ideas for improvements, don't hesitate to share them.

-### To contribute:
-1. Fork the repository.
-2. Create a new branch with your feature or fix.
-3. Make your changes and commit them.
-4. Submit a pull request for review.

 ## License